 Trends and Latest Developments

 One of the most significant trends in phenotype research is the use of high-throughput technologies to measure a wide range of traits simultaneously.
-These technologies, such as genomics, proteomics, and metabolomics, allow researchers to capture a comprehensive snapshot of an organism's molecular state.
+So these technologies, such as genomics, proteomics, and metabolomics, allow researchers to capture a comprehensive snapshot of an organism's molecular state.
 By combining these data with phenotypic data, researchers can gain a more complete understanding of the relationship between genotype and phenotype.

 Tips and Expert Advice